Small Business Information About

 http://www.ctf.ca/ctfweb/Documents/PDF/2009ctj/09ctj4-policy.pdf.

-The second article is authored by Jack Millar.
-He wrote an article for the Canadian Tax Foundation in October 2009 with his case for maintaining tax exclusive pricing.
+Jack Millar authors the second article.
+He wrote an article for the Canadian Tax Foundation in October 2009, presenting his case for maintaining tax-exclusive pricing.
 The article is titled Policy Forum: The Case for Maintaining Tax-Exclusive Pricing.

 Mr. Millar points out that tax-exclusive pricing results in greater political accountability through increased tax consciousness by taxpayers.
 The article can be located at